French league adds to criticism of FIFA over player release - WHIZ News

 “This unilateral decision taken in the midst of a pandemic with strong constraints related to the movement of players and the resulting quarantine rules during their return from selection poses major problems for the availability of club staff and the balance of the championships,” the French league said.

-It stopped short of saying there was a collective decision by clubs not to send players — as Premier League clubs had done.
+It raises doubts about the prospect of Paris Saint-Germain’s Lionel Messi and new teammate Neymar playing against each other when Argentina and Brazil meet in a qualifier on Sept.
+5. But the French league stopped short of saying there was a collective decision by clubs not to send players — as seen in England and Spain.

+FIFA has told South American confederation CONMEBOL there would be consequences for clubs who don’t release players as required, which could mean disciplinary action.

+The Spanish league said Thursday clubs unanimously decided during a meeting to take preventive judicial measures “to protect the rights and interests of the competition and of the affected clubs” who won’t be releasing players unless there is resolution.

 Infantino this week issued a statement comparing the work in dealing with the pandemic with the need for national teams to have the players they want.